Table of Contents

 7.4.3.1.
 Repeated infractions for players moving can result in additional penalties at the head referee’s discretion.

 7.4.4.
-Players can not fire their blaster until they have completely entered the
+Players can not fire their blaster until they have completely entered the playing field.

 7.4.5.
 For false starts see section 7.10.1